 This particular Daimler is a fine example, there are many tired cars out there but this has been cherished and it shows.
 I flick through the service book and see main Dealer stamps every six months regardless of mileage (that mileage being only 30,000 by the way).
 I also see notes in the handbook from the first owner detailing the journeys they made, dates, fuel use.
 A real motoring enthusiast it appears.

-Driving her is a great experience, the great thing about the XJ40 is that although the difference in models are minor, more changes in badges than anything in depth, they all feel different.
+Driving her is a great experience, the great thing about the XJ40 is that although the difference in models is minor, more changes in badges than anything in depth, they all feel different.

 Not without faults I have steadily been working through the niggling issues to get the Daimler back to her best, lighting faults requiring a replacement lamp module and an ABS fault caused by dirty sensors.
 When she is done she will be a fine example, but she has always been special.